 Rocketbirds 2: Evolution is a tale of two different games, as it includes a four-player cooperative game mode, either local or online.
 Players take on the role of Budgies, those minimized aviary characters from the main game.
 There are well over 100 different weapons and equipment to customize your loadout and plenty of appearance options.
 All of the rescue levels in this game mode are procedurally generated, so you don’t have to worry about playing the same levels multiple times.

 Although Rocketbirds 2: Evolution feels different than the previous game, I enjoyed the majority of the changes to the game.
 With Hardboiled Chicken being a throwback to classic platforming adventure games, Evolution feels like a modern take on the series.
 While I thought the cel shading in the previous games was visually better, Rocketbirds 2 still has a very clean visual aesthetic.
 The puzzles can feel repetitive at times, but I thought the run-and-gun style of gameplay works for this room based still of platforming.Note: Rocketbirds 2: Evolution was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.